The-three-lords/iday_csv_templates/README.md

 * The **csv-samples** is the folder which you are going to change and send to the set-up responsable of your iday event.
 * From this point we only deal with the files inside **csv-samples** folder.

+> Notice: If you are familiar with git repository, you can ask to the set-up responsable of your iday event for a branch in a private repository to add, check and upload the your iday event data

 ## Open csv-samples as a proyect in your VSCode

 To open csv-samples, right-click on csv-samples folder and click on Open with --> Viscual code.